JvanKatwijk/SDRunoPlugin_drm/README.md

 it will start reading in samples and trying to decode DRM.

 A DRM signal is in one of 4 modes, Mode B is the one being decoded here.
-The spectrum is "3", telling that the width is 10 KHz, symmetrically around 0, i.e. 5 KHz on each side.
+The spectrum is "3", telling that the aspectrum width is 10 KHz, symmetrically around 0, i.e. 5 KHz on each side.

 The different labels in the